lespicker/jekyll-bootstrap/_posts/2013-09-09-camera phone.md

 I took the image above at a rest stop just to try it out under extremely contrasty conditions (the difference between brights and darks is quite wide).
 Amazing how the iPhone handles those situations.

-Next, just for fun, I added a filter to the scene and voila!
+Next, just for fun, I added a funky filter to the scene and voila!

 {% img /images/bli/2013/09/grunge-1.JPG %}

 Ditto for this scenic of the iconic Lake Louise in Banff.
-I decided to just walk up tot he lake front he parking lot with no gear other than my trusty iPhone.
+I decided to just walk up to the lake from the parking lot with no gear other than my trusty iPhone.
 Once I captured this scene on a nasty day, I put it into [Snapseed](https://itunes.apple.com/us/app/snapseed/id439438619?mt=8) and made some minor adjustments.

 {% img /images/bli/2013/09/louise-1.JPG %}